anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   accommodate distribution of CA certificates.

-* Updated CMP example in {{exist_prot}} to use lightweight CMP instead of CMP, as the draft already provides the necessary /.well-known endpoints.
+* Updated CMP example in {{exist_prot}} to use Lightweight CMP instead of CMP, as the draft already provides the necessary /.well-known endpoints.

 * Requirements discussion moved to separate section in